 Consider a beneficiary who:

-Without the exemption, the LEP calculation would treat 2018-2024 as 6 years of delay, resulting in a 60% LEP added to her Part B premium permanently (effectively $121.74/month additional penalty in 2026).
+Without the exemption, the LEP calculation would treat 2018-2024 as 6 years of delay, resulting in a 60% LEP added to her Part B premium permanently (roughly $121.74/month in 2026, on top of the standard premium).

 The key point: Buy-In months never count against the LEP.
 If the beneficiary loses MSP eligibility in the future and has to pay Part B out-of-pocket, the LEP calculation will not include the Buy-In months.

 The Coordination of Benefits Agreement (COBA) is the technical data exchange standard between state Medicaid agencies and CMS for Buy-In administration.
+It is the pipe through which Georgia tells CMS which enrollees to add and how much premium (the $202.90/month Part B premium in 2026, plus any Part A premium) to bill against the state.
 Understanding COBA helps explain why Buy-In timing can be uneven.

 Common Buy-In Failures and How to Resolve Them